-Insomnia is defined as difficulty falling or staying asleep despite a person having the opportunity and desire to sleep.
+Insomnia is difficulty falling or staying asleep despite a person having the opportunity and desire to sleep.
 We separate insomnia into three overall periods: early, mid and late-insomnia.
-Early insomnia is defined as difficulty falling asleep during the first parts of the evening.
+Early insomnia is difficulty falling asleep during the first parts of the evening.
 Mid-insomnia involves periods of disruption and waking through the night.
 Late-insomnia is the pattern of waking earlier in the morning than desired, with the inability to return to sleep.
 Our patients often struggle with each of these issues.
-Identifying the characteristics of a person’s insomnia can help us better understand core issues at play.
+Identifying the characteristics of a person’s insomnia can help us better understand the core issues at play.

 Mid-insomnia is very common for those recovering from alcoholism or drug addiction.
 The overall disruption in the brain’s sleep architecture requires a prolonged healing process – for some, up to one year out from the last drink.
 Mid-insomnia is also a way of describing someone who falls asleep but experiences generally poor sleep quality.
 The brain is not progressing deep into the stages of sleep, including REM sleep, and the person never feels rested.
 It is important to acknowledge that normal sleep patterns will involve brief periods of waking through the night.
-For the pattern to be defined as insomnia, it will take the person at least 30 minutes to fall back asleep during these wakeful periods.
+For the pattern to have a definition of insomnia, it will take the person at least 30 minutes to fall back asleep during these wakeful periods.

-Late-insomnia can be a highly frustrating experience for some people, as they do not feel completely rested and yet have woken up early in the morning.
+Late insomnia can be a highly frustrating experience for some people, as they do not feel completely rested and yet have woken up early in the morning.
 Some individuals may wake up around 3 or 4 o’clock despite setting their alarm for 6 or 7.
 They will then lie within their thoughts which may include agitation or worries.
 From a psychiatric perspective, late-insomnia is very common for those struggling with Major Depressive Disorder.
 Through conducting a detailed screen of someone’s insomnia, we may be able to determine the status of someone’s mental health needs such as depression.
 By providing treatment and resolving the depression, the late-insomnia is likely to heal.

 Medications which promote sleep are some of the most commonly prescribed pills, as insomnia tends to be part of so many different behavioral health problems.
 These medications are primarily used to address early insomnia, as they act relatively quickly and help induce sleep.
 The most common neurotransmitter pathways involved in this effect are histamine and GABA.
 It is important to distinguish these modes of action, especially when treating patients with addictive disorders.
-Sleep medications which function through antihistamine activity are not viewed as habit-forming, whereas GABA-based medications can be highly addictive.
+Sleep medications which function through antihistamine activity are not habit-forming, whereas GABA-based medications can be highly addictive.